 Become a Delegate – All You Need to Know

-First, the seminar “United Nations System – Politics and Policies” (Thursdays, 4-8pm; every other week) deals with the functioning of the United Nations as an International Organization, its basic structure and the tasks it is supposed to perform in world politics.
+First, the seminar “United Nations System – Politics and Policies” (Wednesdays, 2-4 pm) deals with the functioning of the United Nations as an International Organization, its basic structure and the tasks it is supposed to perform in world politics.
 From the perspective of different international relations theories the UN’s role in various issue areas, such as peacekeeping, arms control, economic sanctions or human rights will be assessed.

 Participation is open to all disciplines and subjects.

 Exchange students who spend the winter semester in Tübingen are welcome.

 Please note that the workshop includes block sessions during weekends and at least two compulsory attendances of local Model United Nations events, namely the Hohenheim Castle Model United Nations (January 2019) and the Tübingen Model United Nations (February 2019) which will also be organized by the student delegation.
 The workshop further includes a voluntary ‘field trip’ to Geneva in order to visit a number of UN organizations.